-plus, if any part of the audit is conducted outside Australia, any additional reasonable expenses incurred by ASQA relating to that part of the audit.
+- plus, if any part of the audit is conducted outside Australia, any additional reasonable expenses incurred by ASQA relating to that part of the audit.

-  The charge applies to time spent by ASQA on planning the audit, conducting the audit, preparing the audit report and other related business processes.
+The charge applies to time spent by ASQA on conducting the audit, preparing the audit report, analysing any response and other related business processes.

 ASQA cannot provide an estimate of the cost of your audit in advance.

 Currently, no charges apply to compliance audits conducted under the Education Services for Overseas Students Act 2000 (the ESOS Act).

 ASQA will invoice you when the audit is finalised.